 A few years ago, Zach Snyder had to step away from the Justice League movie and Joss Whedon came in to finish it.
 The final product neither had Whedon’s signature comedic style nor Snyder’s darkness.
 That’s what happens to most projects at work when the people working on them leave and other people finish them.

 When employees leave, their institutional knowledge leaves with them.
 Experienced employees understand the company’s processes, history, and unique challenges.
 Losing this knowledge through frequent turnover can be detrimental.
-Retaining employees ensures that this valuable knowledge remains within the organization and is transferred to new employees.
+Retaining employees ensures that this valuable information remains within the organization and there is knowledge sharing between employees.

 Cultivate a sense of belonging